Home > Rising Voices

 This leadership program trains people with sleep disorders to effectively raise awareness through public speaking.
 Graduates are equipped to share their stories with healthcare providers, universities, local communities, news outlets, podcasts, blogs, and beyond.
 Rising Voices combines the power of authentic storytelling with expert communication strategies to raise awareness and reduce stigma for people with sleep disorders.

-The application period for the 2024 Rising Voices training has ended.
-Applications for the Summer 2025 Rising Voices training will open in February and are due by April 15, 2025.
+The 2026 Rising Voices training will take place online from May 1 to June 5.
+Applications are open until March 1.
 There is a $75 tuition fee to enroll in the program.
 We welcome all applicants regardless of ability to pay, and a reduced tuition fee is available.

 Request a Speaker